canonical/kernel-docs/docs/reference/glossary.md

   deployment process.
 This package works in tandem with the linux-meta package to deliver signed kernel updates.

+respin
+  A kernel respin is a rebuild of a kernel package in the same kernel SRU cycle to incorporate fixes or important updates.

 OEM kernel
   ```{include} /reuse/oem-kernels.txt
   :start-after: overview-oem-kernel-start